damz24s/A-Star-Algorithm/README.md

 # A* Pathfinding Algorithm (Python)

-A built-from-scratch implementation of the A* pathfinding algorithm, designed with a strong focus on algorithmic correctness, state management, and robustness against common implementation pitfalls.
+i built an implementation of the A* pathfinding algorithm from scratch, designed with a focus on state management and robustness.
 This project allows users to configure the grid, heuristic, and movement costs via a YAML configuration file without modifying the core code.
-A pygame-based visualiser is included to display the grid and animate the search process in real time.
+I've extended the project by adding a pygame based visualiser to display the grid and animate the search process in real time.

 ---

 ## Features

 - Custom implementation of the A* search algorithm (no pathfinding libraries)
-- Coordinate-based state representation for consistent state comparison
+- Coordinate based state representation for consistent state comparison
 - Priority queue (heap) open list with lazy removal of outdated nodes
-- Global cost dictionary tracking best-known g-values per state
+- Global cost dictionary tracking best known g-values per state
 - Correct handling of node re-opening when a lower-cost path is found
 - Parent tracking for deterministic path reconstruction
 - Configurable heuristics and movement costs via `config.yaml`